BrockHartweger/Data-Scientists/IS477_Final_Project/README.md

 3.)
 Download the data: The datasets are too large to host on GitHub, so they are stored on Box and accessible via the following link: https://uofi.box.com/s/k16jpnbyp6qfk1zg6irve0dsunedszkh

 4.)
-Place a new DS Code blank file in the newly downloaded 'Project' folder
+Place a new Visual Studio Code blank file in the newly downloaded 'Project' folder

 5.)
 Open and copy & paste in the the Run-All file: This will execute the full end-to-end workflow after clicking the run-all run through